akanadocs/docs-test/ag/bindings/jms_connection_over_http.md

 	![JMS/HTTP](images/jms_http_14.jpg "Add Parameter for Destination Queue")

-7. For a fixed reply queue: Set the `jms.replyto.name` to the name of the reply queue.
+7. For a fixed reply queue, set the `jms.replyto.name` to the name of the reply queue.

 	![JMS/HTTP](images/jms_http_15.jpg "Add Parameter for Reply Queue")